-- 1. present in person; and/or - 2. responding to mail-in ballot or electronic ballot as authorized by the Board of Directors; and - 3. presentation of a limited proxy, if any, as authorized by the Board of Directors and shall be at least three percent (3%) of the members. - 4. for the election of directors, a quorum shall be at least three percent (3%) of the members.
+- 1. present in person; and/or - 2. responding to mail-in ballot or electronic ballot as authorized by the Board of Directors; and - 3. presentation of a limited proxy, if any, as authorized by the Board of Directors and shall be at least three percent (3%) of the members. - 4. for the election of directors, a quorum shall be at least three percent (3%) of the members in the Director district participating in the election process.